akoskm/jitte/README.md

     0 failed.
 3 passed.
     ===================

+##Installation

+    sudo python setup.py install

+Somewhere, near the end of the installation you will see something like:

+    Installed /usr/local/lib/python2.7/dist-packages/jitte-0.1-py2.7.egg

+now you can start jitte with ./jitte.sh from here:

+    /usr/local/lib/python2.7/dist-packages/jitte-0.1-py2.7.egg/jitte

 ##Test Scripts

 One could easily pick up the meta language for writing test scripts, as it uses the well known JSON format, with a couple of chosen keywords.
 By peeking into the samples folder it should be pretty straightforward what is going on, but nevertheless it deserves a little explanation.
 Let's look at a sample step: